 See for the definitions for the study programme also the overview below:

 BILL Business Innovation Learning Lab

-Blueprint The blueprint contains the education activities (also called Learning for Design the supervision of an expert, coach and/or researcher.
+The blueprint contains the education activities (also called Learning Blueprint the supervision of an expert, coach and/or researcher. for Design

 Arrangements LA's) that are offered, a kind of "default" curriculum.